Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab3/module3.rst

    ..
 NOTE::

-      You can view the "Decoded Requests" and the "Original Request" however the ``Response`` is not captured by default.
+      You can view the "Decoded Requests" and the "Original Request" however the "Response" is not captured by default.

 #.
-Select ``Attack Signatures Detected`` to view details of the request that triggered the violation.
+Select :guilabel:`Attack Signatures Detected` to view details of the request that triggered the violation.

    .. image:: ./images/image316.png
      :height: 200px